 Option One: How to Get them for FREE

-You can get the planner pages for FREE with any sewing or quilting pattern purchase in our shop OVER $10.
+You can get the planner pages for FREE with any sewing or quilting pattern purchase in our shop for OVER $5.

 This is not meant to be a FULL planner.
-Like I mentioned before I have a traditional planner (I like the Simplified Planner by Emily Ley) that I use separately.
+As I mentioned before, I have a traditional planner (I like the Simplified Planner by Emily Ley) that I use separately.
+I prefer the Weekly version.